Interested in applying? Come to our Open House on Sunday, July 12. Click here for open house details.

 The MFA program offers courses in writing children’s books, including the one-year Children’s Lit Fellows, but for an intensive focus, you can’t beat the Southampton Children's Literature Conference, a unique forum in which to study and discuss the craft of writing for children.
 World-renowned authors, illustrators and editors come to Southampton every July to offer inspiration and guidance.
 These summer workshops, lectures, group discussions and special presentations are open to new, established and aspiring writers.

-These are open to creative writing students, who work alongside playwrights and screenwriters.
-Some of our students have written scripts for their thesis projects in collaboration with TAF faculty.
+We have an impressive new film program that offers limited space in its courses to creative writing students.
+Some of our students have written plays or screenplays for their thesis projects in collaboration with film faculty.

 “What is truly amazing about this program,” she writes, “is that not only did I have the chance to learn craft from some of today’s greatest writers in their fields, but also that these famous talents treat the students as fellow writers.
 To have my work taken completely seriously was at first a shock and then a complete joy.”